Melbourne: Climate

-Melbourne is also prone to isolated convective showers forming when a cold pool crosses the state, especially if there is considerable daytime heating.
-These showers are often heavy and can include hail, squalls, and significant drops in temperature, but they often pass through very quickly with a rapid clearing trend to sunny and relatively calm weather and the temperature rising back to what it was before the shower.
+Melbourne rarely receives widespread or continuous rainfall (as experienced in other Australian cities, such as Sydney or Brisbane) and instead experiences precipitation through fleeting showers that can vary in intensity.
+Melbourne is particularly prone to these isolated convective showers forming when a cold pool crosses the state, especially if there is considerable daytime heating.
+These showers are often heavy and can include hail, squalls, and significant drops in temperature, but they often pass through quickly, followed by rapid clearing, sunny and relatively calm weather, and a return to the preceding temperature.
 This can occur in the space of minutes and can be repeated many times a day, giving Melbourne a reputation for having "four seasons in one day", a phrase that is part of local popular culture.
-The lowest temperature on record is -2.8 C, on 21 July 1869.
-The highest temperature recorded in Melbourne city was 46.4 C, on 7 February 2009.
+The lowest temperature on record is -2.8 C, recorded on 21 July 1869.
+The highest temperature recorded in Melbourne city was 46.4 C, recorded on 7 February 2009.
 While snow is occasionally seen at higher elevations in the outskirts of the city, and dustings were observed in 2020, it has not been recorded in the central business district since 1986.

 The sea temperature in Melbourne is warmer than the surrounding ocean during the summer months, and colder during the winter months.
 This is predominantly due to Port Phillip Bay being an enclosed and shallow bay that is largely protected from the ocean, resulting in greater temperature variation across seasons.